 JSON Web Tokens Support

-This works in conjunction with the OpenID Connect 1.0 Support.
-JSON Web Tokens (or JWTs) also pronounced as "jots" are a compact, URL-safe means of representing claims to be transferred between two parties.
-Claims are encoded in JSON object format.
+JWT support works alongside OpenID Connect 1.0.
+JSON Web Tokens (JWTs, pronounced jots) are compact, URL-safe tokens used to securely transfer information between two parties.
+Claims are encoded as JSON objects.

 What is a JWT?

-A JWT is a JSON encoded token which is used to securely transfer information over the web.
-It could contain any information, however, for the scope of this document, it contains information related to the user using which a client can authenticate the user or act on behalf of the user.
+A JWT is a digitally-signed JSON token used to securely convey information over the web.
+In this context, it contains user-related data that allows a client to authenticate or act on behalf of the user.

 JWT Structure